zenglab-pku/TARDIS/docs/source/Tutorial.rst

     The guide-targeting data is the data that we used to guide the perturbation.
     The tissue Spatial Transcriptomics data is the data that we used to perform the spatial clustering analysis.

-    If you are performing **SPOT** analysis on your own data, you need to combine your tissue Spatial Transcriptomics data and guide-targeting data into one AnnData object also.
+    If you are performing **TARDIS** analysis on your own data, you need to combine your tissue Spatial Transcriptomics data and guide-targeting data into one AnnData object also.

 After downloading the data, you can check on the data by loading the AnnData object.